Good CEO Bad System

 Heavy Responsibilities

 Each role has its own responsibility.
 Therefore, having more roles means more responsibilities.
 As the word RESPONSibility originated, one who has it must respond!
+With our help, you can create memorable experiences by understanding the needs of your customers and providing them with a personalized response that speaks directly to their needs.

 The Owner is a Bottleneck